Trilobite Park — Chapter 6: Barrels of Doom

-The afternoon before Trilobite Park opened, Blake gathered the Paleontology Club met after school to meet with their supervisor.
+The afternoon before Trilobite Park opened, Blake gathered the Paleontology Club after school to meet with their supervisor.
 Her name was Mrs Vallerez, and she was a forty-year veteran of the public-school system.
-She had a no-nonsense attitude, shopped exclusively at 'Cardigan World' and though she had never been seen to smoke, she always stank of cigarettes – but boy, did she know her science.
+She had a no-nonsense attitude, and shopped exclusively at ‘Cardigan World’.
+Though she had never been seen to smoke, she always stank of cigarettes.
+But boy, did she know her science.

 “We all here?” she said.
 “Daisy, Blake, Juraj?
 If there’s only three of you little f—fellows, how come I’m taking an excursion of twelve students into Trilobite park tomorrow?”